HeroicKatora/zosimos/docs/ideas.md

 ## Edge detection

 - <https://en.wikipedia.org/wiki/Edge_detection>
+  - Some algorithms already implemented
 - <https://en.wikipedia.org/wiki/Hough_transform>
+  - Parallel count into buckets relies on atomic writes to a target.
     - We probably want to parameterize that with an explicit result image.
 That is, in the algorithm a line incidence is recorded to buckets.
 There is no best method for defining buckets though and the grid-methods are inferior to more generic methods that have space-efficient representations of relatively sparse but deep target bucket coordinates (i.e. K-D tree based methods).
+    - The classic grid method guarantees we have some known box of parameter buckets to consider.
+A "freeform" algorithm where each output box defines its own parameter ranges to track would not allow this.

 ## Noise constructors